Policies & Access Portal: Designing human-readable governance for database access

 OBJECTIVES FOR THE FEATURE

-• Provide CISOs and security admins with a centralised, readable view of all active data protections.
+• Give CISOs and admins a centralised, readable view of all active protections.

-• Replace ad-hoc, CLI-heavy policy configuration with an intuitive visual builder.
+• Replace CLI-heavy configuration with an intuitive visual builder.

 Challenges